danzera/edx-linux-intro-LFS101x/02_linux_concepts.md

 3. **SUSE** - SUSE and openSUSE

 #### Which distribution to choose?
 Determining the appropriate distro to deploy requires that you match your specific system needs to the capabilities of the different distros.
+Some considerations:

+* **Server** - RHEL/CentOS, Ubuntu Server, SLES, Debian
+* **Desktop** - Ubuntu, Fedora, LinuxMint, Debian
+* **Embedded** - Yocto, Android, OpenEmbedded...Many embedded Linux systems use custom crafted contents, rather than Yocto/Android.

 ## Other Terminology
 #### Boot Loader